Organosulfur Chemistry on sub-Neptunes: Implications for hazes and biosignatures: Abiotic DMS and DMDS production in Reducing Atmospheres

 The efficiency of abiotic production of DMS and DMDS is highly sensitive to the energy barrier of the catalytic H-abstraction reaction from \ce{CH3SH} to \ce{CH3S}.
-The activation energy barrier to this reaction was estimated in \citet{Hu2025}, through the reaction mechanism generator \citep{Gao2016}, to be 0.6\,kcal\,mol$^{-1}$.
+The activation energy barrier to this reaction was estimated in \citet{Hu2025} to be 0.6\,kcal\,mol$^{-1}$ using an algorithm based on the kinetics of other H-abstraction reactions in the reaction mechanism generator package \citep{Gao2016}.
 This low estimated energy barrier is comparable to the reaction proceeding with no energy barrier at all (Figure \ref{fig:K2-18b}, right), which is not necessarily unreasonable: the reaction is strongly exothermic with the H-S bond in methanethiol that is being broken requiring 368\,kJ\,mol$^{-1}$ while the H-C bond formed in mercaptan releasing 386\,kJ\,mol$^{-1}$ \citep{blanskyBONDS}.
 Exothermic reactions, nonetheless, are unlikely to proceed with no energy barrier and therefore we explore a range of increasing activation energy barriers until the abiotic production of DMS and DMDS becomes negligible.
 Between 2.4\,kcal\,mol$^{-1}$\,--\,3.0\,kcal\,mol$^{-1}$ the production of abiotic DMS or DMDS diminishes rapidly until $\gtrsim$\,3.0\,kcal\,mol$^{-1}$ they are diminished to non-detectable abundances.
 Whether or not the photochemically-catalysed abiotic formation of DMS and DMDS could pose a false positive bisignature in a reducing atmosphere like that of K2-18b, thus depends crucially on the reaction rate of the intermediate H-abstraction reaction from \citet{Hu2025}.
 Future work to calculate this reaction rate from quantum chemical calculations would be valuable.